AliSoftware/Reusable/README.md

   override func viewDidLoad() {
     super.viewDidLoad()
-    tableView.registerReusableCell(CodeBasedCustomCell) // This will register using the class without using a UINib tableView.registerReusableCell(NibBasedCustomCell) // This will register using NibBasedCustomCell.xib }
+    tableView.register(CodeBasedCustomCell) // This will register using the class without using a UINib tableView.register(NibBasedCustomCell) // This will register using NibBasedCustomCell.xib }
 }
 ```